haiwen/seafile-user-manual/en/sharing_collaboration/file_locking.md

 There are a few useful tips about how file locking works:

 * A locked file can only be unlocked by the user who locked it.
-* A locked file cannot be modified other than the lock owner.
-But it can be deleted, renamed or moved by other users.
-The purpose of file locking is only to prevent concurrent editing.
+* A locked file cannot be modified, moved, renamed or deleted by other users.
+But other users can still move, delete or rename the parent folder of a locked file.
+The purpose of file locking is mainly to prevent concurrent editing.
-* When a locked file is renamed or moved inside the same library, it remains locked after the operation.
+* When a locked file's parent folder is renamed or moved inside the same library, it remains locked after the operation.